henderjon/kurly/README.md

 ## Contributing

-Bug reports, feature requests, and pull request are all welcome.
+Bug reports, feature requests, and pull requests are all welcome.

 ## License